 Online banking virtually gets rid of the need to visit your bank branch for depositing money, transferring funds or checking your account statement by letting you access your money from the touch of a button.
-You can now pay your bills, check your balance and transfer cash no matter where you are, anytime of the day or night.
+And with new digital banks and neobanks constantly evolving with innovative features, you can now pay your bills, check your balance and transfer cash no matter where you are, anytime of the day or night.

 But is banking online safe?
 What are the other advantages of online banks?
 What if you need something, will you have access to customer support?
 We’ll run through all these questions and more in this detailed guide.

 Online banks, which are often referred to as ‘digital banks’, offer many of the same products and services as traditional everyday bank accounts, only they let you carry out all your banking activities online.

 This means you can make your credit card repayments, set up direct debits for your electricity account, use BPAY to pay your house rent and check your account statement just through a simple tap on your laptop or smartphone any time you want.